woodsageandseasalt/git-papers/journal.md

 By.
 Vlad Dracula

-Being able to drink blood is so much fun.
+Introduction :
-Vampires like blood.
+Being able to drink blood is so much fun.[1, Dracula] Vampires like blood.
 Another line added.